EVP-11-csapat/evp-chess-webpage/README.md

 - Run `npm install` to install dependencies

-- Run `npm run dev` to start the development server
+- Run `npm run start` to start the development server

 - Run `npm run build` to build the website for production